Web Scraper With No Subscription: When Pay-As-You-Go Makes More Sense

 - Avoid recurring billing

-SenseCollect uses this model because the product is meant to be a lightweight utility, not an enterprise platform.
+SenseCollect uses one credit balance across local lead lists, Amazon review research, and TikTok trend research because the product is meant to be a lightweight utility, not an enterprise platform.

 What to watch out for